1 Libraries

 )

-4 Generating Random Control Points Around Sleeping Sites
+4 Random Points Around Sleeping Sites

 We used the {geosphere} package to calculate these new coordinates based on random bearings (0–360°) and distances.
 The destPoint() function allows us to project a new coordinate a given distance and direction from a known point, taking into account the Earth’s curvature, a key advantage over simple Euclidean methods, especially in geospatial analysis.